AliyunContainerService/ack-ram-authenticator/README.md

 The Authenticator cluster ID is a unique-per-cluster identifier that prevents certain replay attacks.
 Specifically, it prevents one Authenticator server (e.g., in a dev environment) from using a client's token to authenticate to another Authenticator server in another cluster.

-The cluster ID does need to be unique per-cluster, but it doesn't need to be a secret.
-Some good choices are:
- - A random ID such as from `openssl rand 16 -hex`
- - The domain name of your Kubernetes API server

 ## Troubleshooting